akb825/ModularShaderLanguage/doc/Language.md

 	[[fragment]] in vec4 color;
 	[[fragment]] in vec3 normal;

+### Tessellation control and geometry shader inputs

+Inputs for tessellation control and geometry shader stages that are declared in varying blocks are automatically converted to arrays.
+This is **not** done for interface blocks declared within the varying block.
+This is because it's ambiguous if you want the members or the block itself (assuming it's named) to be an array.
+In this case the block will remain unchanged, which will then have a compile error when compiling the GLSL.

+	varying(vertex, tessellation_control)
+	{
+		vec4 position; // Converted to array.
+		Block // NOT converted to an array: will result in a compile error.
+		{
+			vec2 texCoord;
+			vec4 color;
+			vec3 normal;
+		};
+	}

 ## Input/output limitations

 When structs are used for inputs and outputs, that struct may only be used for a single output/input pair.
 During linking the location information is embedded in the struct itself, which can only be used once.
 Additionally, you may not have nested structs (i.e. a struct member variable) for an input or output.